Seismic Shifts – the recent changes to the UK labour market

 Source: Pixid analysis of ONS data

-Temporary employment was a clear winner over the two-year period, with increases within Fixed-term contract (FTC) and ‘Other’ forms of temporary employment – a category that likely includes Umbrella Employment.
+Temporary employment was a clear winner over 2020 and 2021, with increases within Fixed-term contract (FTC) and ‘Other’ forms of temporary employment – a category that likely includes Umbrella Employment.
+Since then, numbers have broadly plateaued – but remain higher than pre-pandemic levels.

-In contrast, self-employment was the clear contingent-labour loser over the two‑year period.
-Moreover, an analysis of the change, over the two-year period, in industry utilisation, shows that self-employment numbers are lower in every sector – and, in many, they have substantially declined.
+In contrast, self-employment was the clear contingent-labour loser over the three‑year period.
+Moreover, an analysis of the change in industry utilisation, over the period, shows that self-employment numbers are lower in every sector (except Real Estate) – and, in many, they have substantially declined.
+And whilst self-employment numbers are now rallying, they remain significantly lower than prior to pandemic and legislative reforms.

 With so much unprecedented turmoil occurring over such a relatively short time period, there has never been a greater need for effective management of the contingent labour pool.